 lighter uplighters, not too gold/peach/caramel/yellow as Winter's sharpening comes in

-multicolours and colourful colours to keep the Candyland feeling of this colouring; peach eyeshadows, dark turquoise eyeliners, fuchsia lips (all from her Colour Book of swatches) together actually looks perfectly fine because that’s how her face is put together to begin with
+multicolours and colourful colours to keep the Candyland feeling of this colouring; peach eyeshadows, dark turquoise eyeliners, fuchsia lips together looks perfectly fine because that's how her face is put together to begin with

 more definition of features from skin (a form of contrast)

 more distance between light and dark colours ---------

 Will the face look wet or oily?
 No colouring will in right colour because the whites that the colour brings out in the face don't exceed your own.
 That's part of the magic.
 When lights get lighter than your own, which can happen for a variety of reasons in wrong colour, there seems to be a random too-shiny white light bouncing all over, which looks a little greasy or sweaty.